Skip to Main Content Go to Sitemap

 Pattern ERG (pERG)

-• The test takes about 20 minutes.
+• The test takes approximately 20 minutes.
 For accuracy in measurement, glasses must be worn if used, and there should be minimal blinking and good focus.
 Contact lenses cannot be worn for this test.

 Hand-held ERG